-Flatheads are the sumos of fresh water.
-Ten- to 20-pounders are common, and flatheads 5 feet long weighing 140 pounds have been caught in recent times.
+Flatheads are the sumos of fresh water fishing .
+Ten- to 20-pounders are common, and catfish 5 feet long weighing 140 pounds have been caught in recent times.
 In North America, only blue cats, white sturgeons and alligator gars grow larger.

 Catching big flatheads, though, isn't easy.
 Heavyweights of this species provide some of the most challenging fishing in America.
 You can be successful, however, if you follow a few tips.

 Don't bother fishing for trophy flatheads unless patience is one of your primary virtues.

 Catching trophy flatheads doesn't happen every day, even for those thoroughly familiar with their everyday habits.
 You may spend hundreds of fishless hours trying to pinpoint a single trophy fish.
 And as the hours pass, the doubts begin to grow, and you start wondering if it's really worth the bother.

 That's why many anglers give up flathead fishing even before they land their first big fish: they don't have enough patience.
 And without patience, you don't stand a chance.

 Learn to bide your time without undue perturbment.
 Carry something comfortable to sit on, plenty of cold drinks and snacks, a good supply of insect repellent, and a buddy to talk to.
 It'll be a long night.
 Maybe several long nights.
 But sooner or later, the patient catter reaps his reward.

 Fish the warm months.